keironchaudhry/property-andalucia-frontend/README.md

 Ideas for possible future implementation are as follows:

+* ~~Blog section which features staff employed by the company that can produce blog posts with full CRUD functionality.~~
 * Implementation of a more active buyer account, i.e., buyer profiles should be more individual and particular to their nature
 * Implementation of more diversified search filters, such as being able to narrow down search results by size, state (new-build, renovated etc.), numbers of floors, by date of publication and so on
 * A direct messaging service where users can send private messages to another user